 "Just wine, please," he asked the confused-looking server.

 "Sir Link, do you really think it's proper to be drinking wine at this point?" the High Priest said in a tortured voice.

 Link gave the High Priest a stormy look.
 What he actually meant was that he didn't approve of Link drinking at all, although he was far too polite to say so.
-Usually, Link respected the High Priest's wishes especially since he wasn't exactly a 'drinker' to begin with but that particular night he really couldn't care less.
-He wanted a drink and by the goddesses he was going to have it.
+Usually, Link respected the High Priest's wishes especially since he wasn't exactly a 'drinker' to begin with.
+But on that particular night he really didn't give a fig about what the High Priest had to say, he wanted a drink and by the goddesses he was going to have one.

 He stopped the server again before he could disappear.
 "Sorry, can I get something stronger instead?" he asked.
 The General burst out laughing, much to the annoyance of both Link and the High Priest.
 "Much stronger," he added tiredly.

 The server nodded and sent word to the kitchen for something strong Link to drink.
 A serving boy returned with an empty glass and a strangely shaped glass container of wine, which he poured for Link in a long, elegant stream.

 "Thanks," Link said, "but I thought I asked for something strong."

 "Er…sorry, sir," the serving boy replied.
 "Only wine tonight."